 Your pet's immune system can and does provide the necessary immune resistance -- but not until it has had an initial exposure to the disease, which can prove highly dangerous or even fatal.
 For delicate baby animals, developing such immunity the natural way simply poses too many hazards.
 Vaccinations can step in to facilitate the process safely.

 All dogs and cats require certain essential vaccinations known as core vaccinations.
 We vaccinate all dogs against canine distemper, rabies, hepatitis, leptospirosis, and canine parvovirus.
-Our feline patients all receive vaccinations against rabies, feline distemper, feline calicivirus, and feline chlamydia.
+Our feline patients all receive vaccinations against rabies, feline distemper, and feline calicivirus.
 We can even provide horses with core vaccinations against West Nile Virus, tetanus, rabies and equine encephalitis.

 In addition to the several rounds of vaccination administered to puppies and kittens, adult pets need occasional booster shots to prevent the protection from flagging.
 We can give you a vaccination update schedule so you can make sure to schedule these critical shots.

 We may recommend certain elective ("non-core") vaccinations in Casper to protect pets whose lifestyle poses additional disease risks.
-Options include vaccination against Lyme disease, rattlesnake bites, Bordetella, canine influenza and Potomac horse fever.
+Options include vaccination against Lyme disease, Bordetella, and canine influenza.
 We can help you determine whether such vaccinations are advisable for your pet.